sangupta/bedrock/README.md

 dependencies except the `React` framework.
 Bedrock leverages `typescript` for added type-safety.

+## Usage

+Using `Bedrock` involves the following 3 steps:

+* Include Bootstrap CSS in your index.html
+* Include FontAwesome CSS in your index.html
+* Define `bedrock` as a dependency in your `package.json`
+* Use bedrock components

 ## Augmentation

 * `as` can change a `button` to an `anchor`